lcp Skip to Main Content

 One of the main ingredients, codeine, can be found in urine for up to 48 hours after the last use of the drug.
 In saliva, it can be detected until around 21 hours and 10 weeks in hair.

-The length of time a drug stays in a person’s system also depends on various factors, including their age, weight, how frequently they use the drug, and how high a dose they take.
+The length of time that lean stays in a person’s system also depends on various factors, including their age, weight, how frequently they use the drug, and how much they drank.

 Does Lean Have Withdrawal Symptoms?

-A person who uses lean over time can develop a tolerance to it, meaning they need more and more of it to produce the same desired effects.
+Yes.
+A person who uses lean over time can develop a tolerance to it, they will then experience withdrawal symptoms, such as nausea or tremors, when they try to stop using it.

 Depending on the severity of addiction, withdrawal symptoms can be extremely uncomfortable or even life-threatening.